vineelko/patina/docs/src/dxe_core/events.md

 A pending notification is used to track an outstanding notification for an event that has been placed in the 'signaled' state but which has not yet been "delivered" by the core (typically because the firmware is running at a TPL equal to or higher to the notification TPL of the event).
-In the Rust DXE Core event database, a pending notify object contains the following data:
+In the Patina DXE Core event database, a pending notify object contains the following data:

 | Field           | Purpose                                                 |